Nymmh/vrc-avatar-settings-manager/README.md

 - Currently only windows is supported
 - Download and install the latest version from [here](https://github.com/Nymmh/vrc-avatar-settings-manager/releases)
 - (Optional) Download the ASM unity package from [here](https://github.com/Nymmh/vrc-avatar-settings-manager/releases)
-- - Added the ASM package to your avatar's root and upload
+- - Add the ASM package to your avatar's root and upload
 - - ASM must be running for the preset menu to work
-- Run the application
+- Run the ASM
 - Launch VRChat

 ## Building from source